23f1001617/hello-world-task/README.md

 Generated app for:

-> Update the app again.
-Add a gradient background and make the button text say 'Click Me!'.
+> Add a gradient background and a button labeled 'Click Me!' below the text that toggles the color between blue and red.

 ---
 MIT License